gsmainclusivetechlab/interop-docs/docs/testcases/proposing-uc.md

 ---
-title: Creating New Use Cases
+title: Proposing New Use Cases
-sidebar_label: Creating a Use Case
+sidebar_label: Proposing a Use Case
 ---

+The [GSMA Inclusive Tech Lab](https://www.gsma.com/lab) is on hand to accept use case proposals and assist in their development.
 The creation of new Use Cases (UC) should take into account the modules and features pre-existing on the platform.
-If the modules needed for a UC creation are already present, the inclusion of the use cases and test cases may occur quickly or even immediately.
-However, if a use case involves other components besides those that already exist, the
+If the features needed for a UC creation are already present, the inclusion of the use cases and test cases may occur quickly or even immediately.
-[GSMA Inclusive Tech Lab](https://www.gsma.com/lab) is on hand to accept suggestions, and incorporate them into future Interoperability Test Platform updates.

 In order to create these new cases and submit them to our team, it is necessary to understand and detail the scenario that will be simulated.
 Below we provide